The Truth About Low Fodmap diet Plan Everybody Should know

-Galatians comprises of beans, lentils, and legumes such as soy.
+Galatians comprises beans, lentils, and legumes such as soy.

-Polyol is an alcohol-containing multiple hydroxyl group.
+Polyol is alcohol-containing multiple hydroxyl groups.
 They include sorbitol, mannitol, xylitol, and maltitol, and are found in stone fruits such as avocado, apricots, cherries, nectarines, peaches, plums, etc.

-* Fibers also should be consumed in limited doses as they can cause gastrointestinal stress.
+* Fibers also should consume in limited doses as they can cause gastrointestinal stress.

 FODMAPs Elimination Testing/ low fodmap elimination diet